jyotipriya1/javascript-5.0/01-basic-js/readme.md

    * home work*
    1. print all even number from 0 to 100
    2. crate a game you start with any random number. ask the user to keep guessing the game number untill the user enters correct value.

+   String in JS :-

+-String is a sequence of characters used to represent text.

+-create a string -> let str = "web bocket

+-string length -> str.length

+-string indexing -> str[0], str[1], str[2]....

+Template literals in JS :-
+- a way to have embeded expression in string.
+- it denoted on `` , i.e `today is a great day`

+String Interpolation :-
+- to create strings by doing substitution of placeholders. ex -> `string text${expression} string text`

+escape symbol :-
+\n - new line
+\t - tab inside the test

+String Methods :--
+-these are built in functions to manipulate a string.
+1. str.toUppercase()
+2. str.toLowercase()
+3. str.trim()
+4. str.slice(start, end)
+5. str1.concat(str2)
+6. str.replace(searchVal , newVal)
+7. str.chatAt(idx)